 - Hair loss sufferers online have experimented with cetirizine but results were mixed

-Without controlled clinical trials, it’s difficult to say whether cetirizine actually works.
-The many self-experimentations documented in hair loss forums used differing quantities, brands, and vehicles for their cetirizine solutions.
+Without more trials and photos, though, it’s difficult to how effective cetirizine really is.
+Plus, the many self-experimentations documented in hair loss forums used differing quantities, brands, and vehicles for their cetirizine solutions.
 Drawing conclusions is made even more difficult by the fact that many of these users will have been using other hair loss treatments in conjunction with cetirizine.

-It’s safe to say that cetirizine is not a hair loss cure though.
-Nobody went from Norwood 7 to Norwood 1.
-But the photo above – combined with the compelling theory behind cetirizine – suggest there may be something to it.
+It’s safe to say that cetirizine is not a hair loss cure though – nobody went from Norwood 7 to Norwood 1.
+But the initial studies of cetirizine for hair loss – combined with the compelling anecdotal reports online – suggest there may be something to it as a treatment for androgenetic alopecia.